subconcept-labs/ulangi/docs/mobile-app/the-frontend-architecture.md

 - makes it easy to reuse code.

 ## How it reduces the usage of global state.
 In our modified version, we are not required to use global **Store** for event-driven data because **Delegates** can also subscribe to any events to perform local state changes.
-Currently, we use local state to store **screen-related** data and global state to store **session-related** data.
+We currently store **screen-related** data in local state and **session-related** data in global state.

 ## How it makes the app faster.
 In tradition Redux, updating state in global **Store** will cause the whole app to be re-rendered unless you have some optimizations in hand.
 In our version, we use mostly local state thus only the views that use them will be re-rendered.